malitta/docker-images/README.md

 ##### Eg: Starting a new Lumen application using POSTGRESQL for storage

-Create a Dockerfile in your project directory.
+Create a `Dockerfile` in your project directory
 ```
-FROM malitta/laravel:5.4
+FROM malitta/lumen

 RUN apt-get install -y php7.0-pgsql
 ```